tenmajkl/math-stuff/README.md

 # mathematics stuff

-because yeah its fun to implement mathematical algorithms using turing machines and lambda calculuses
+because yeah its fun to implement mathematical algorithms using turing machines and lambda calculi